How to be a more fun parent in five simple steps

 We all want to be a fun parent at least some of the time, right?

 And here's the real kicker; you don't have any fun because you're always dealing with the sticky end of parenting (time outs, brushing teeth, sibling fights) all the while not realising that upping the fun factor would be your trump card.
-Children are generally a lot more amenable when you've actually met them at their level for a bit.

 So here are five things you need to ditch to bring fun mum back to life.

 I didn’t promise it would be easy!
 We constantly stress about our kids and screens conveniently forgetting how long we spend hooked in ourselves.
 Just because you're answering emails doesn't make it any better.

 Nothing is more distracting than the ping of a facebook notification.

 And the message it sends to your child?

 This is more interesting than you.
 Ouch!

 My daughter has been known to take my phone out of my hand and hide it so I think the message for me was pretty clear.